 - Real property in Summit County is assessed every three years.
 State law mandates that a sexennial reappraisal be performed every six years.
 The District saw a 13.76% increase in valuation in 2020 due to the sexennial reappraisal.
-In 2023, Summit County went through a triennial update which increased valuation by approximately 31%. - Although property values in the district have continued to increase in recent years, it is important to note that increases in property values have very little overall effect on tax revenue for the district.
+In 2023, Summit County went through a triennial update which increased valuation by 26.48%. - Although property values in the district have continued to increase in recent years, it is important to note that increases in property values have very little overall effect on tax revenue for the district.
 House Bill 920, enacted in 1976, reduces "effective" millage on voted tax levies so that as property values increase, essentially no increase in revenue is realized by school districts.
 An exception to House Bill 920 is "inside millage," which is not reduced when values change.
 Inside millage, 4.9 mills for Cuyahoga Falls City Schools, is unvoted tax millage set by the County Budget Commission. - The reduction factors are applied separately to Residential/Agriculture (Class I) and Commercial/Industrial (Class II), resulting in different effective millage rates.
-The district-voted rate for all levies is 58.84 mills while the Class I effective millage rate is 33.39 mills and the Class II effective millage rate is 48.67 mills.
+The district-voted rate for all operating levies is 76.41 mills while the Class I effective millage rate is 30.06 mills and the Class II effective millage rate is 42.48 mills.
 The Ohio law has a provision that the reduction factors cannot lower the total millage rate for each class less than 20 mills, which includes both the voted and the non-voted millage rates; this is called the "20-Mill Floor".
-Currently, our district is not on the floor for either Class II.
+Currently, our district is not on the floor for either Class I or Class II. - The legislature has formed a "Joint Committee on Property Tax Review and Reform" which is pending as of this forecast.
+We are watching these deliberations closely as they could impact future reappraisals and possibly the impact of the 20-mill floor currently in law.